FirebaseExtended/experimental-extensions/storage-extract-image-text/PREINSTALL.md

-This extension will extract text from any `jpg` or `png` images uploaded to Firebae Storage and write the extracted text to Firestore.
+This extension will extract text from any `jpg` or `png` images uploaded to Cloud Storage and write the extracted text to Firestore.

 # Billing